Be sure your STa”M is kosher

 Guided by the world’s leading STa”M authorities

-The STAMP Project operates under the direct supervision of the world’s most respected rabbanim in the field.
+The STa”M Project operates under the direct supervision of five of the world’s leading authorities in the field.

 Rav Chaim Sperling, shlit”a

 The senior member of the STAMP rabbinic board, Rav Sperling has been one of the world’s most sought after Magihim (expert checker of STa”M) for nearly 50 years.
-The Gadol Hador, R’ Yosef Shalom Elyashiv, zt”l, requested that Rav Sperling be the Magiah of the STa”M that he approved.
+The Gadol Hador, R’ Yosef Shalom Elyashiv, zt”l, often consulted with Rav Sperling on shaylos STa”M and often asked that he be one of the magihim to check his STa”M.

 Rav Moshe Uri Bloi, shlit”a